UniformCSS/docs/docs/theming/blurs.md

 ## Customizing via CDN

-If you are using the CDN version of Uniform CSS, you can still customizing default settings by overriding CSS variables.
+If you are using the precompiled version of Uniform, you can customize theme properties by overriding predefined CSS variables.

 ```css
 :root {